dereneaton/ipyrad/docs/raxml.rst

 of the cores on that node.
 The MPI version is needed to make use of cores spread across multiple nodes, however, it only offers a subset of the functions that are available in the threaded version.
-Mostly it is used for distributing many independent bootstrap analyses.
-The HYBRID approach makes use of MPI to distribute threaded jobs across different compute nodes.
-This can be the most efficient method but can also be a bit tricky to get working.
+Mostly it is used for distributing many independent bootstrap analyses, which later need to be combined using the options in raxml to do this.
+The HYBRID approach makes use of MPI to distribute threaded jobs across different compute nodes, but I think it's pretty tricky to get working right.

 Running raxml (threaded) on a single node
 ------------------------------------------
-This code run the (-f a) method, which performs the *standard hill-climbing algorithm* to find the best scoring ML tree *and* it performs a rapid bootstrap analysis.
+This is the most common code I use to analyses RAD-seq alignments.
+It runs the (-f a) method, which performs the *standard hill-climbing algorithm* to find the best scoring ML tree *and* it performs a rapid bootstrap analysis.
 We tell it how many bootstraps with the -N option.

 .. code:: bash